lisawilliams/lisa/_posts/2024-04-07-the-road-to-marriage-podcast.md

 ![Provincetown Town Hall, Provincetown, MA.
 Taken on Tuesday, March 23, 2024 by Lisa Williams](https://i.imgur.com/Vpv0ULA.jpg)

 In February, I went to an [event](https://www.wgbh.org/events/february-lounge-thursdays-featuring-nadjya-facey-maccow) to celebrate the success of "What Is Owed?".
-I was so transported listening to my treasured colleague, Saraya Wintersmith, who was the host of the podcast, address a rapt audience at the Boston Public Library that driving home, I kept thinking: What other Boston stories from history are newly relevant now, and need to be told today?
+I was utterly transported listening to my treasured colleague, podcast host and journalist Saraya Wintersmith address a rapt audience.

+On the way home, I couldn't stop thinking: _What other Boston stories from history are newly relevant now, and need to be told today?_

 Driving home in the rain on The Pike, I flipped through my mental catalogue of the big Boston stories.
 And then, as I saw the sign for the Allston exit, it came to me:

-_Same sex marriage._
+_I got it.
+It's same sex marriage._

-Like the telephone, the telegraph, the chocolate chip cookie (you're welcome, by the way), the microwave oven, medical anesthesia, the radical notion that girls and not just boys should be taught to read, birth control pills, universal healthcare, one of the major COVID mRNA vaccines, same sex marriage is just one more entry in Boston's centuries-long list of innovations<sup>2</sup>.
+Like the telephone, the telegraph, the chocolate chip cookie (you're welcome, by the way), the microwave oven, medical anesthesia, the radical notion that girls and not just boys should be taught to read, birth control pills, universal healthcare, same sex marriage is just one more entry in Boston's centuries-spanning list of innovations<sup>2</sup>.
 Boston changes the world, again and again.

 Just like we did on May 17, 2004.